andersen-lab/avian-influenza/README.md

 BioProject: [PRJNA1102327](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1102327)

 This repository aims to provide consensus sequences, variant calls and depth information for the SRA data associated with BioProject [PRJNA1102327](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1102327).
 The repository checks for new data every 24 hours and updates the consensus sequences, variant calls and depth information accordingly.
+Additionally, the repository updates mapping of consensus genomes to the respective GenBank sequences by sample name every 24 hours.

-All the data generated from **23rd May 2023** uses the genbank genome [A/cattle/Texas/24-008749-002/2024(H5N1)](https://www.ncbi.nlm.nih.gov/nuccore/?term=A%2Fcattle%2FTexas%2F24-008749-002%2F2024(H5N1)) as a reference.
+All the data generated from **23rd May 2024** uses the genbank genome [A/cattle/Texas/24-008749-002/2024(H5N1)](https://www.ncbi.nlm.nih.gov/nuccore/?term=A%2Fcattle%2FTexas%2F24-008749-002%2F2024(H5N1)) as a reference.
 The reference genome is stored in [./reference/](./reference).
 Minimum depth was set at 1, minimum quality at 20, and the consensus threshold at 50%.

 > [!NOTE]
-> Prior to **23rd May 2023** Consensus genomes for 8 segments were generated with `EPI_ISL_19032063` (source: GISAID) as a reference using [iVar v1.4.2](https://github.com/andersen-lab/ivar).
+> Prior to **23rd May 2024** Consensus genomes for 8 segments were generated with `EPI_ISL_19032063` (source: GISAID) as a reference using [iVar v1.4.2](https://github.com/andersen-lab/ivar).
 Minimum depth was set at 1, minimum quality at 20, and the consensus threshold at 50%.

 The consensus genomes are in [./fasta/](./fasta).

 The SRA metadata is stored in [./metadata/SraRunTable_PRJNA1102327_automated.csv](./metadata/SraRunTable_PRJNA1102327_automated.csv)

+The mapping of consensus genomes to the respective GenBank sequences by sample name is in [./metadata/genbank_mapping.tsv](./metadata/genbank_mapping.tsv)

 The variant calls are in [./variants/](./variants).